How to Prepare for TEF or TCF Canada in 30 Days: A Study Plan

 How many hours per day should I study for TEF Canada?

 Plan for 60 to 90 minutes on weekdays and 90 to 120 minutes on weekends.
-In Week 4, full mock exams will take 3 to 4 hours each.
-Consistent daily practice beats long sporadic sessions.
+In Week 4, each full mock exam takes roughly 3 hours because TEF Canada runs about 2 hours 55 minutes.
+Consistent daily practice beats long, sporadic sessions.

 04